svera/azpiri/README.md

 ### Optional parameters

-* Roms Folder: flag `-r` or `--roms`.
-Directory to get background images from.
+* `-r` or `--roms`: Directory to get background images from.
 By default it's the same directory the application is running from.
-* Backgrounds Folder: flag `-b` or `--backgrounds`.
-Directory to get background images from.
+* `-b` or `--backgrounds`: Directory to get background images from.
 By default it's `<roms folder>/media/screenshots/`.
-* Foregrounds Folder: flag `-f` or `--foregrounds`.
-Directory to get foreground images from.
+* `-f` or `--foregrounds`: Directory to get foreground images from.
 By default it's `<roms folder>/media/marquees/`.

 ## Options

-Certain image generation parameters can be changed by modifyng `azpiri.json`:
+Certain image generation parameters can be changed by modifying `azpiri.json`:

 * `BackgroundBrightness`: Percentage to increase/decrease background image brightness.
 * `BackgroundBlur`: Amount of blur to apply to background image.